-In this course students will create interior and exterior environments, generating various types of vegetation and terrain.
-The details of modeling for film and commercial environments and a range of simple to complex lighting and rendering techniques will be covered.
-Advanced materials and shaders will be explored.
+In this course, students will learn how to develop and produce 3D models and renders of studio, interior, and exterior lighting 3D environments.
+The process of modeling for film and commercial environments and a range of simple to complex lighting and rendering techniques will be covered.
+3D camera control tools, basic to advanced animation techniques, and advanced materials and shaders will be explored.
 Students will also be introduced to render passes and render layers, and composite the rendered images into a polished animation product.
-6 hrs. integrated lecture/lab/wk.